Herbal Alternatives for Anxiety

 • Using the oil in aromatherapy

-While there aren’t many studies for the long-term effects of lavender on anxiety, many studies have suggested that it can be used for short-term treatment.
+While there aren’t many studies on the long-term effects of lavender on anxiety, many studies have suggested that it can be used for short-term treatment.

 This is thanks to the fact that lavender essential oil (LEO) contains terpenes.
-A 2017 review article found that two of the terpenes found in LEO, linalool and linalyl, are prominent in relaxing the brain’s chemical receptors. ⁷
+In a 2017 review article, two terpenes found in LEO (linalool and linalyl) were shown to be prominent in relaxing the brain’s chemical receptors. ⁸

 Cannabidiol (CBD)